jedi-academy/learn-4711/data/tutorials/ci-todo06.md

 ##6.1 Pagination basics

 We need to specify how many items go on a page.
-This could be a property in our `Mtce` controller, set at the top of the class body.
+This should be a property in our `Mtce` controller, set at the top of the class body.

 	private $items_per_page = 10;